yakupaydin1050/FashionetteAutomatedTests/README.md

 The purpose of this task is to automate tests over existing scenarios.

 On the other hand, negative tests for the given scenario are developed and automated.

+## Selenium-Cucumber-Java

+This task contains a collection of sample `selenium-cucumber-java` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v.5.7.0) BDD framework with Java as programming language.
+It generate JSON reports as well.
+It also generate `screen shots` for tests.

 ## Installation